 This annual scholarship, available to college/university and community/technical school undergraduates of American Baptist Churches of IN/KY, helps with things like the cost of books or can help to lessen the burden of tuition, room or board costs.
 American Baptist Women of IN/KY also pray for the recipients and sometimes surprise them with other smaller, tangible gifts throughout the year!

-Your local church’s American Baptist Women should be able to give you more information about this scholarship and how to apply.
-The application for 2024 is now available HERE!
+Your local church’s American Baptist Women should be able to give you more information about this scholarship and how to apply; however, the application phase for 2024 has ended.